Daviddedic2008/cudaCFD/README.md

 Fluid dynamics simulation written in cuda and displayed via openGL.
 It is loosely based on the Navier-Stokes equations, and includes a divergence eliminator that uses very simplified gaussian elimination.
-The program also applies advection, and displays only a velocity field for now.
+The program also applies advection, and displays only a velocity field for now(either magnitude, or directional magnitude).
 The visualisation can be generalized for many attributes, such as pressure, density, etc.

 images: